 The fund administration function is delegated to and performed by Kina Investment & Superannuation Services Limited (KISSL) in compliance with the Superannuation Act 2000.
-The current engagement of KISSL is for a term of three (3) years which will expire on 31st December 2011.
-At least three months prior to the expiry of contract, the Board will commence the tender process to determine a successor.
+The current engagement of KISSL for a term of three (3) years expired on 31st December 2011 and the contract was extended for further six (6) months.
+The Board will opt for open tender, however subject to review outcome.